 The eighth ingredient is calcium carbonate, likely used here as a dietary mineral supplement.

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

 With four notable exceptions…

-First, this recipe contains fructooligosaccharide, an alternative sweetener4 probably used here as a prebiotic.
+In addition, this recipe contains fructooligosaccharide, an alternative sweetener2 probably used here as a prebiotic.
 Prebiotics function to support the growth of healthy bacteria in the large intestine.

 The Bottom Line

-Judging by its ingredients alone, Blackwood Special Diet dog food looks to be an above-average kibble.
+Judging by its ingredients alone, Blackwood Grain Free and Sensitive Diet Recipes looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.